aarnaud1/vkw/README.md

     .create();
 ```

-Then we will need a basic pipeline layout here/
+Then we will need a basic pipeline layout here:
 ```c++
 vkw::PipelineLayout pipelineLayout(device, 0);
 pipelineLayout.create();